-How to Politely Decline a Job Offer (with Example Email)
+How to Politely Decline a Job Offer Over Email (with Sample)

-We’ve all been there.
-Sometimes you’ll have to decline a job when you get a better offer.
-Here’s how to politely reject a job offer (featuring an example email!)
+It’s awkward, but sometimes you’ll have to decline a job when you get a better offer.
+Here’s how to politely decline a job offer over email (featuring a sample email you can use as a template!)

 By: Matt Dupee | Resume Writer for Let’s Eat, Grandma